turgu1/esp32-oberon-compiler/README.md

 17. Develop modules for some ESP32 subsystems
 18. Enjoy

-I'm now doing a round robin between steps 8, 9, 10, 11 and 12
+I'm now at step 13

 The file named OBG.Mod is the main module generator of assembly language instructions.
-It has been almost completly rewritten, considering the assebly language approach taken instead of direct code generation.
+It has been almost completly rewritten, considering the assembly language approach taken instead of direct code generation.
 Using the assembler gives the following facilities:

 - Automated management of literal creation for indirect addressing of far reached memory locations.
 The ESP32 instruction set doesn't supply full 32 bits addressing of memory.
 The assembler automates this aspect.